 - Check if the hard drive cable is firmly connected to the motherboard.

-If the connection gets loose and unstable, connect the cable again, and ensure the hard disk is fixed stably enough.
-On the other hand, if it is the hard disk itself that gets loose, then some other components might be in dislocation.
-Also, highly recommended to take the help of the experts if you are not profound with the removal of the hard disk or storage device.
+If the connection gets loose and unstable, connect the cable again, and ensure the hard disk is fixed and stable enough.
+On the other hand, if it is the hard disk itself that gets loose, then some other components might be dislocation.
+Also, it is highly recommended to take the help of the experts if you are not comfortable with the removal of the hard disk or storage device.

-Solution 2: Assign a drive letter to the “track 0” disk
+Method 2: Assign a drive letter to the “Track 0” disk

 Follow the below method to assign a drive letter to the “Track 0” disk.